 The Equality Act 2010 (Disability) Regulations 2010 (the 2010 Regulations), issued pursuant to the 2010 Act came into force on 1 October 2010.
 The 2010 Regulations confirm that those certified as blind, severely sight impaired, partially sighted, or sight impaired by a consultant ophthalmologist will be deemed to have a disability.
 They also confirm that persons with cancer, HIV infection or multiple sclerosis are deemed to have a disability.

 The 2010 Regulations confirm a number of exemptions of groups of people who do not fall within the category of disabled.
 These include, for example, people suffering from an addiction to alcohol or nicotine.
 Notably pursuant to section 13 (3) of the 2010 Act, if a person (e.g. an employer or a service provider) treats a disabled person more favourably than a non-disabled person, this does not constitute direct discrimination.

+The Council will have regard to the Equality Act 2010 provisions relating to disability and will make reasonable adjustments where it is under a duty to do so.
+Reasonable adjustments will be considered on the particular circumstances of the individual and the requirements of the legislation.

-The Equality Act 2010 protects disabled persons from discrimination; this includes a duty on employers to make reasonable workplace adjustments to prevent disabled employees and job applicants from being placed at a disadvantage compared to non-disabled people.
+The Equality Act 2010 protects disabled persons from discrimination; this includes a duty on employers to make reasonable adjustments to prevent disabled employees and job applicants from being placed at a disadvantage compared to non-disabled people.
 An example of a reasonable adjustment may be a special type of chair for a disabled employee with a back condition.

-The Parish Council, as the Employer, has a duty to make reasonable adjustments but can decline to make adjustments that it considers to be unreasonable, viz:
+The Parish Council, as the Employer, has a duty to make reasonable adjustments but can decline to make adjustments that it considers to be unreasonable,

-Will the proposed adjustment resolve the problem?

-Is it a practical solution?

-How much will the overall cost be in making the change and is it affordable?
+The Council will consider whether an adjustment is reasonable having regard to all relevant circumstances, including its effectiveness, practicability, cost and available resources, in accordance with the Equality Act 2010

 These reasonable adjustments may include some of the following: